Yandex Cloud

 2. Reactivate the transfer and wait for its status to change to Completed.

-3. Check the changes in the x_tab table of the ClickHouse® target:
+3. Make sure the changes have been applied to the x_tab table on the ClickHouse® target:

 SELECT id, name FROM db1.x_tab;